V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Who are your competitors?**

-VRChat, Facebook Horizon, RecRoom, AltSpace, EngageVR, Spatial (Quest), Mozilla Hubs, VirtualCast, cluster, Sansar, HTC Vive Sync, OasisVR, ChilloutVR, Lavender, Roblox VR (We are not considering non-VR capable platforms or MMORPGs as competition).
+VRChat, Meta Horizon, RecRoom, AltSpace, EngageVR, Spatial (Quest), Mozilla Hubs, VirtualCast, cluster, Sansar, HTC Vive Sync, OasisVR, ChilloutVR, Lavender, Roblox VR (We are not considering non-VR capable platforms or MMORPGs as competition).

 **How will you attract your first 1000 users?
 Your first 1,000,000?**